Kia Soul: Reviews

 U.S. News & World Report ranked the Kia Soul at No. 1 (tied with the Mazda CX-30 and Hyundai Kona) on its list of Best Subcompact SUVs for 2022, giving it a score of 8.4 out of 10.

+Discontinuation

+On 6 October 2025, Kia announced the demise of the Soul, and production in Korea later ended that month of the same year.

+It marked the end of an era for Kia’s long-running boxy subcompact crossover hatchback after 17 years of production since 2008, as they focus on larger crossovers and SUVs, including the Seltos, which serves as Kia’s entry-level crossover, but at a higher price, for global markets.

 Sales

-As of 2015, Kia has produced over a million units of the Soul.
+Since 2015, Kia has produced over a million units of the Soul.
 In the United States, over 100,000 units have been sold each year from 2011 to 2018, becoming the best-selling subcompact car ahead of the Nissan Versa.